giuliabrambilla/giuliabrambilla/README.md

 Skillset and tools used:   Python | SQL | Tableau | Excel | Machine Learning Modeling | Data Visualisation | Analysis

-Check my professional experience and feel free to connect on [LinkedIn](https://www.linkedin.com/in/giuliabrambilla/) 🤓
+Check my [website](https://www.giuliabrambilla.com/) and feel free to connect on [LinkedIn](https://www.linkedin.com/in/giuliabrambilla/) 🤓

 I'm always up for a virtual coffee with fellow data enthusiasts.
 Reach out at giuliabrambillapress@gmail.com and let's chat!